This page is to support businesses with their recovery planning.

 - Where people cannot be 2m apart, we have done everything practical to manage transmission risk

-Please click on the below to download some free signage which you can use in your business to ensure customers and staff continue to observe social distancing measures.
+Please click on the below to download free signage which you can use in your business to ensure customers and staff continue to observe social distancing measures.

 How to work safely during Coronavirus